Vertical farming: Vertical farm

 Dickson Despommier is a professor of environmental health sciences and microbiology.
 He reopened the topic of VF in 1999 with graduate students in a medical ecology class.
 He speculated that a 30-floor farm on one city block could provide food for 50,000 people including vegetables, fruit, eggs and meat, explaining that hydroponic crops could be grown on upper floors; while the lower floors would be suited for chickens and fish that eat plant waste.

 Although many of Despommier's suggestions have been challenged from an environmental science and engineering point of view, Despommier successfully popularized his assertion that food production can be transformed.
 Critics claimed that the additional energy needed for artificial lighting, heating and other operations would outweigh the benefit of the building's close proximity to the areas of consumption.

-Despommier originally challenged his class to feed the entire population of Manhattan (about 2,000,000 people) using only 13 acre of rooftop gardens.
+Despommier originally challenged his class to feed the entire population of Manhattan (about 2,000,000 people) using only 13 acre of roof gardens.
 The class calculated that rooftop gardening methods could feed only 2% of the population.
 Unsatisfied with the results, Despommier made an off-the-cuff suggestion of growing plants indoors, vertically.
 By 2001 the first outline of a vertical farm was introduced.
 In an interview Despommier described how vertical farms would function:

 Each floor will have its own watering and nutrient monitoring systems.
 There will be sensors for every single plant that tracks how much and what kinds of nutrients the plant has absorbed.
 You'll even have systems to monitor plant diseases by employing DNA chip technologies that detect the presence of plant pathogens by simply sampling the air and using snippets from various viral and bacterial infections.
 It's very easy to do.